extend-kanishka/CricketCaptainCompanion/README.md

 - Use the `#readme` anchor for GitHub READMEs to link them directly.

 Thank you for your suggestions!
-### Steps:

----

-## 🤝 Acknowledgements

-Respected Er.
-Rajad Shakya – for providing guidance throughout the project.

-Open-source communities, YouTube educators & documentation authors.

-All contributors and developers behind Python, PostgreSQL, and open tools.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👤 Author

 Prasanna Paudel

+Department of Electronics and Computer Engineering

-079BEI023 – Thapathali Campus, IOE, TU
+Thapathali Campus, IOE, TU

 🔗 GitHub